NMiller20/sort-o-3LuckyDuckies/README.md

 ### Bubblesort
 #### Best Case:
 * Best case when the array is completely sorted. ex: [0,2,4,6,8]
-* Why?
-Because 0 swaps are needed to ensure that the array is sorted, and only one pass is necessary.
+* 0 swaps are needed to ensure that this array is sorted
+* Because bubble sort works by repeatedly checking whether the entire array is sorted, to establish that the array is sorted and to exit the algorithm, only 1 pass is needed.
-* In the best case, bubble sort swaps 0 times, makes 1 pass, and makes n-1 comparisons.
-* Why?
-From best test case data: arraysize 5 -> 4 comparisons, arraysize 10 -> 9 comparisons, array size 50 -> 49 comparisons etc. After the array is traversed with no swaps, the array is finalized as sorted and one pass is made.
+* To check if the entire array is sorted, n-1 comparisons are needed to process n elements.
-* **Time Complexity big-O classification: O(1) swaps, O(1) passes, O(n) comparisons.**
+* **Time Complexity big-O classification: O(1) swaps, O(1) passes, O(n) comparisons.
+Thus, the algorithm as a whole is O(n)**

 #### Worst Case:
 * Worst case when the array is in decreasing order (completely unsorted). ex: [8,6,4,2,0]
-* Why?
-Because in each pass, you move one more element to the right until it reaches its final position.
-So if the array is completely unsorted, no elements start off in the final position, and they must all be swapped over right and right again until they reach that final position in each swap.
+* In each pass, you move one more element to the right until it reaches its final position.
+If the array is furthest from sorted, no elements start off in the final position, and they must all be moved.
+Thus, n-1 passes are needed.
+*
+* swapped over right and right again until they reach that final position in each swap.
 Because the array is in decreasing order, elements must swap the most amount of times to get to their final positions.

 Best Cases: